The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 Similarly, the reader will immediately register blunt verb forms (especially imperatives) as stylistically and socially inappropriate, but will also associate this with translationese.

-More importantly, while だろう darō makes Ishigami sound chillingly distant from his own actions, the reader is simultaneously aware that だろう darō is a direct translation of English 'will'.
+More importantly, while だろう darō makes Ishigami sound chillingly distant from his own actions, the reader is simultaneously aware that だろう darō is a direct (if in this case erroneous) translation of English 'will'.
 Ishigami's threat to get revenge is a translation of the putative English sentence 'I will definitely get revenge'.
 The knowledge that Ishigami is making a naked threat, as translated from the English, while at the same time setting himself apart from his own probable actions in terms of normal Japanese usage, helps account for the eerie effect of the letters.

 Given the strangeness of the rest of the language, the Japanese reader will not be totally surprised at awkward constructions like というものだ to yū mono da and なぜなら...からだ naze nara ... kara da since these are both familiar mannerisms in translationese.
 The claim that Ishigami could not forgive Yasuko if she had relations with another man 'because he is her only ally' can be understood as a meaningless trait of that style.
 At the same time, in a single ingenious stroke it reveals the horrifying logic of the stalker.
 Yasuko is not allowed to live her life as she pleases as it would invalidate the stalker's sacrifice.

-By adopting the peculiar register of student translationese, Ishigami greatly enhances the impact of his letters to Yasuko and their effectiveness in drawing responsibility for her ex-husband's death onto himself.
+By adopting the peculiar register of student translationese, Ishigami enhances the impact of his letters to Yasuko and their effectiveness in drawing responsibility for her ex-husband's death onto himself.

 E. What does the linguistic register of the letters tell us?